 SMS Text Messaging for Business Communications Blog Blog

-While email is sometimes seen as a necessary business communication tool, texting your staff can be remarkably more effective.
+While email is sometimes seen as a necessary human resources (HR) communication tool, texting your staff can be remarkably more effective.
 Let’s look at some of the merits of texting your staff to enhance HR.

 If you want to engage employees through change, it starts at the top with leadership.